-A 43-year-old member asked:
+A 35-year-old member asked:

-what is the maximum water temperature that can cause hypothermia?
+What is the maximum water temperature that can cause hypothermia?

 1 doctor answer • 1 doctor weighed in

 Hypothermia: Generally speaking there is no maximum water temperature associated with hypothermia.
 The ultimate result of hypothermia varies with the temperature involved, the duration of exposure, the presence of any clothing, the thickness of the skin and of the underlying fat.
 Hypothermia results when the core temperature drops below 95o.
 Thus, prolonged exposure to 94o water could do it.